ZhenyingZhu/StudyNotes/ASP.md

 ViewBag is a bag of properties.
 With `@` it can be used in html code.

 Path in html should start with `~/` indicates it is the root of the project.

+In visual studio, can create 2 kinds of controllers: MVC Controller, API controller.

+- Both require to select Model and DataContext.
+- The default Context is ApplicationDbContext.
+- The Model needs have a primary key, using `[key]` annotation.

+# HERE

 ### Enabling MVC 6